-Through the Gibbon Rehabilitation and Release program, which has been in operation for 6 years, Flight of the Gibbon is committed to re-establishing the Gibbon population in its natural habitat in both Thailand and Cambodia where we operate.
-Read more about gibbons.
+Flight of the Gibbon has been very active also in wildlife conservation activities by funding Gibbon Rehabilitation and Release programs, which have been in operation for 6 years.
+Flight of the Gibbon is committed to re-establish Gibbon populations in its natural habitat but within its historical range both in Thailand and Cambodia where we operate.
+Read more about gibbons

-- Research: Work with experts in the field to find the causes for the decline in ecosystems.
+- Research: Work with experts and locals in order to find the causes and possible solutions for limiting ecosystems degradation.

-- Creating Teams: Engaging locals and restoration experts to protect the eco-system in a way that will last.
+- Action: Engaging locals and conservation experts to protect the surrounding eco-systems

 Maekampong, Chiang Mai Province

-Maekampong is a mountain village about an hour East of Chiang Mai and is where the Flight of the Gibbon™ tour takes place.
-In the beginning of July, 2008 we worked with the local villagers and the forest service to plant 500 trees in a deforested and overused area near the tour site.
+Maekampong is a mountain village about an hour drive East of Chiang Mai and is where the Flight of the Gibbon™ tour takes place.
+At the beginning of July, 2008 we began work with the local villagers and the forest service to plant 500 trees in a deforested and overused area near the tour site.
 Some bamboo in the area was removed and nine different species, both saplings and more mature trees were planted.
-The forest service also helped us create a nursery so we are in a position to sustain and increase our reforestation efforts year after year.
+The forest department also helped us to create a nursery so that we are in a position to sustain and increase our reforestation efforts year after year.

-- Since 2008, we have planted hundreds of more indigenous trees
+Impact: Since 2008, we have planted thousands more indigenous trees

 Angkor Park, Siem Reap, Cambodia